Yelp/detect-secrets/README.md

 ## Contribution

-Please read the [CONTRIBUTING.md](/CONTRIBUTING.md).
-Bellow is information on how setup the testing environment, and run the tests.
+Please read [CONTRIBUTING.md](/CONTRIBUTING.md).
+It contains information on how setup a development environment, verify changes, and run the test suite.

 ## Plugins